Back to Tennessee

 Amendment 1-0 to HB1640

-Plain English: The amendment adds new provisions to Tennessee Code Annotated, Section 10-7-504(a)(2), making certain records related to critical infrastructure and security assessments confidential.
+Plain English: The amendment adds new provisions to Tennessee Code Annotated, Section 10-7-504(a)(2), making certain records related to critical infrastructure and security confidential.

 • Records of the office of homeland security that describe or relate to protected critical infrastructure facilities are now confidential.